 There are many individual specialty physician certifying bodies in the United States, but not all of them adhere to the most stringent and rigorous standards.
 Historically, many physicians have only been aware of one or two certifying organizations.
 In reality, there are three established and well-respected multispecialty certifying bodies in the United States: the American Board of Medical Specialties (ABMS), the American Board of Physician Specialties® (ABPS) and the American Osteopathic Association (AOA).
 The ABPS began to certify physicians in 1960, but it is not commonly known as a choice for Orthopedic Surgery.

-The Board of Certification in Orthopedic Surgery (BCOS) allows orthopedic specialists to demonstrate that they possess the knowledge and skill to provide the finest care possible, as well as a firm grasp of the core competencies of the specialty.
+Developed by the ABPS), the Board of Certification in Orthopedic Surgery (BCOS) allows orthopedic specialists to demonstrate that they possess the knowledge and skill to provide the finest care possible, as well as a firm grasp of the core competencies of the specialty.

 Here are a few things you should know about the ABPS: